vpsingh007/Sapient-Test-Vijay/README.md

     3.  useReducer: used to manage the state, based on Action Type
     #   React.memo() used on nested level component so re-rendering can be prevent if no change in props

+## PRODUCTION BUILD PROCESS
+    1. WEBPACK 5 is used for production build
+    2. DevServer is also running with webpack settings.
 ## STYLING
     1. Responsive code is written in Grid.css for different resolution with @media queries and targeted required resolution with max width of 1400px
     2. Normal component CSS is written in App.css